 Wineberry is an invasive shrub in the same genus (Rubus) as raspberries and blackberries.
-Wineberry creates spiny, inpenetrable thickets that reduce an area’s value for wildlife habitat and recreational value.
+Wineberry creates spiny, inpenetrable thickets that reduce an area’s value for wildlife habitat and recreation.
 It was introduced to North America in the 1890s as breeding stock for raspberries.
 It was found invading natural areas by the 1970s, and it is currently recorded in most states east of the Mississippi River and in Alabama (USDA PLANTS Database).
 Wineberry replaces native vegetation, including native edible berry shrubs.
 It is differentiated from other berry-producing canes by the reddish appearance of its stems (caused by a dense coat of red hairs), silvery underleaf surfaces, and bright red berries.
 Management can be obtained through mechanical, chemical, or combination of control methods.

 Wineberry flowers.
 (Photo: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org)